 There will be 3 regular exams during the semester plus 1 final exam.
-Each regular exams is worth 100 points; the final is worth 150 points.
+Each of the regular exams is worth 100 points and the final exam is worth 150 points.
 The exams consist of a combination of multiple-choice, calculation, and essay-style questions.
-Each of the regular exams will cover information presented in class and on assigned readings since the previous exam; they are non-cumulative.
-The bulk of the final exam is also non-cumulative, with exception of a 50-point section where you will identify what type of statistical test discussed during the semester to use for particular examples (I will say more about this later).
+Each of the regular exams will cover information presented in class and on assigned readings since the previous exam-that is, the regular exams are non-cumulative.
+The bulk of the final exam is also non-cumulative, with the exception of a 50-point section where you will identify what type of statistical test discussed during the semester would be used for particular examples (I will say more about this later).
 You must bring a photo ID, pencil, and calculator to each exam.
-Exams should not be missed.
-Exams will be rescheduled if you have documentation about a legitimate, university-sanctioned reason for missing the exam.
-If you can anticipate that you must miss an exam (e.g., for a participatory athletic event, religious holiday), contact the TA and me by email at least one week before the exam.
-If you are unable to take an exam on time due to illness or emergency, notify us before the exam starts by sending an email or calling our offices, providing a valid reason for missing that day.
+Exams should not be missed, but exams will be rescheduled if the student has a legitimate, university-sanctioned reason for missing the exam.
+If you can anticipate that you must miss an exam (e.g., for a participatory athletic event, religious holiday), contact me (Dr. Francis) and the TA (Ms. Todorovic) via email at least one week prior to the exam.
+If you are unable to take an examination on time due to illness or emergency, notify us before the exam is scheduled to begin by sending an email or calling our offices, providing a valid reason for missing that day.
 Be prepared to take the make-up exam at the earliest possible date (to be taken at the Field House Testing Center on the Main Campus).
 If you do not follow these procedures exactly, you will not be permitted to make up the exam.